 Medical research into caffeine shampoo continues but in the mean time, many people have shared their opinions online.
 All reviews need to be considered logically as some users of caffeine shampoos may be experiencing a placebo effect.
 Just using the shampoo alone, may stimulate a greater self-confidence which may then be attributed to the caffeine shampoo itself.

 Other treatments for female hair loss

 Natural shampoos and conditioners are less likely to result in a negative experience, because they contain none of the nasty chemicals that can cause problems on your scalp.
-We always recommend natural solutions like the Carelli Range or our CPR Fortify Collection.
+We always recommend natural solutions like the The Boost & Be Range.
 Our paraben and sulphate free shampoos energise hair follicles promoting healthy hair.

 Normal “supermarket” shampoos and other 'specialised' shampoos contain literally dozens of chemicals, many of which do not easily wash out, leaving build-up and sediments on your scalp that have the potential to clog up your pores and compromise the health of your follicles.
 As we've noted above, healthy follicles grow healthy hair so it's vital to check the ingredient lists on the products you buy to ensure that your hair stays healthy and the health of your scalp isn't compromised.

 The same applies to other female hair loss treatments like hair loss vitamins, topical hair loss serums, minoxidil, finasteride, propecia and any other treatment that claims to "grow" hair.
 While some of these treatments have been shown to stimulate follicles and may be effective in some cases, they have to be used correctly and for the right reasons.
 It's always best to thoroughly investigate the actual source of your hair loss before applying a product that may in fact irritate your scalp further.